nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 created specifically for tests, as well as to ensure that correct exceptions are thrown as and when needed, especially for invalid inputs.

-Our organisation made use of equivalence partitions to tests for the types of commands that can be executed, due to the number of variants we have for each command.
+Our organisation made use of equivalence partitions to tests for the types of commands that can be executed.
+The rationale is that since we have a relavtively large number of variants for each command, we needed to test all possible inputs and partitions.

 ## **Testing Parsers**